zen4ever/django-linked-accounts/README.rst

 django-linked-accounts README
 ==========================

-This app handles linking django accounts to other third-party service accounts, including:
+This app handles linking Django accounts to other third-party service accounts, including:

  * Twitter